Mohammed0Arfath/Memorify-App/README.md

 ### Fallback System

-If the Together.ai API key is not configured, the app gracefully falls back to:
+If APIs are not configured, the app gracefully falls back to:
 - Mock AI responses for demonstration
 - Rule-based emotion analysis
 - Template-based diary generation
+- Inspirational quotes instead of videos
 - Local storage for data persistence

 ## 🗄️ Database Schema